 If the PC already has a reliable anti-virus package the user paid for installed like Symantec, McAfee or Kaspersky, I make sure it’s activated and updated, then I run a scan.
 If there is nothing installed, I will install a free copy of AVG anti-virus and run a scan with that.
 AVG is free for home users.
 Though I believe it installs too many utilities on your computer, it does the best job of any of the free antivirus packages.

 4. Eliminate Automatically Running Applications and Utilities

 Almost any program you install these days has some part of it that likes to always run in the background.
 For example, iTunes has about 5 services that it loads when it’s installed in Windows.
 These services are always running and take up precious resources, causing speed issues.
 While you can use utilities built into Windows like MSCONFIG to manage running services, I like to download and use AutoRuns instead.
 This handy utility gives you one screen to manage anything that automatically runs by itself.

 There are tons of complex things you can manage with AutoRuns, but to keep things simple, I’m only going to show you a few tabs.

-- Services - Check this tab and uncheck anything that references software you no longer use.
+- Services – Check this tab and uncheck anything that references software you no longer use.
 You may have a few services that may relate to an old printer or smartphone you used to use.
 Go ahead and uncheck anything that you don’t think you need anymore.
 However, be careful and err on the side of caution.
-Like with uninstalling applications, don’t uncheck anything unless you are 100% you don’t need it.
+Don’t uncheck anything unless you are 100% you don’t need it.

 - Scheduled Tasks – This tab shows programs that are scheduled to run at specific times.
 It will probably be filled with utilities that check for software updates.